Why participate in over-crowded, deafening, uncomfortable festivals?!

 Nice Carnival in the south of France is one of our favourites – massive, varied, creative and inexpensive.
 Also, if you’re lucky, it’ll be blue skies, flowers and monsters during the two weeks around February/March.

-Happenings in Europe that tend to be of the Art and Music Festival variety, though exotic flourishes of colourful expression still exist, especially around Carnival time February/March.
+Happenings in Europe that tend to be of the Art and Music variety, though exotic flourishes of colourful expression still exist, especially around Carnival time February/March.